cmlibs/zinc/docs/CMGUI_graphical_settings.rst

   * Use element type: This drop down menu allows you to select which type of element will have element points rendered on/in it.
 Type *use_elements* is the default, and renders element points throughout 3D elements.
 The types *use_faces* and *use_lines* will render element points only on those components of elements.
 If faces or lines are chosen, the following options are activated:

     * Exterior: This check box will automatically only render element points on exterior surfaces of a mesh.
-    * Face: This check box enables a drop-down menu that allows you to choose on which faces element points are drawn according to |xi| values.
+    * Face: This check box enables a drop-down menu that allows you to choose on which faces element points are drawn according to xi values.
 You can select xi=0 or 1 for each of the three xi-axes.
-  * Xi discretization mode:
+  * Xi discretization mode: this drop down menu allows you to select the method by which element points are distributed across the element.

 * **streamlines**